 Since the Joker obviously can’t shoot, stab, strangle, bomb, electrocute, incinerate, dissolve, crowbar, run over, feed to a shark,

-or use a nurse outfit to torment any of his victims on a kids’ show, Beechen had to get a little creative with what he can do.
-Thus, while the cold open where he stalks a late-working judge is kind of creepy, the results… really aren’t.
+or use a nurse outfit to torment any of his victims on a kids’ show, Beechen had to get a little… out-there with what he could do.
+Thus, while the cold open where Joker stalks a late-working judge is kind of creepy, the results… really aren’t.

 Yep – that’s Joker’s big gimmick this time around.
 He’s got a backpack gun thing that can turn people into giant playing cards.

-This is slightly less lame than it looks at first glance – it’s implied that what the thing actually does is trap people in giant slabs of concrete, fully conscious – but there’s no time devoted to exploring the horror of that.
-The focus is on Batman catching the Joker (again), and what actually happens to the victims is less than an afterthought.
+This is slightly less lame than it looks at first glance – it’s implied what the thing actually does is trap people in giant slabs of concrete, fully conscious – but there’s no time devoted to exploring the horror of that.
+The focus is on Batman hunting Joker, and the actual victims are less than an afterthought.
 Personally, I think it’d be much scarier if we’re never really shown what happens to his victims – just show them getting dragged offscreen, screaming in terror as the Joker laughs.

 No, not with.
 As.

-That said, I do kinda like how Kevin Michael Richardson doesn’t really speak during the early parts of this episode.
-Maybe it’s because I have no faith that whatever comes out of his mouth will be the slightest bit funny, but a Joker who “talks” solely in laughs is a neat angle.
+That said, I do kinda like the tack Kevin Michael Richardson takes in the first half of this episode, chucking dialogue aside and just yukking it up 24/7.
+Maybe it’s because I have no faith in any of his lines being the slightest bit funny, but a Joker who “talks” solely in laughs is a neat angle.

-(We’ll later find there’s a specific reason for this, but now’s not the time for that.)
+(We’ll later find there’s a specific reason for this, but let’s enjoy it while we can.)

 No, it doesn’t have the classic Joker-face hood/battering ram, but it makes a perfect Joker-y kind of sense for him to ride in a thing that’s essentially a go-kart and a monster truck mashed together.
 So of course, Mattel saw fit to never make a toy out of the damn thing even when they had about seventeen different Batman variants clogging the shelves.